Motorhome Insurance vs. Regular Auto Insurance

 - Business or commercial use (unless specifically added)

-- Flooding or earthquake damage (may require separate endorsements)
+- Flooding (may require a separate endorsement)

 - High-value personal items exceeding standard contents limits (schedule separately)